 The American Cockroach is actually not native to the United States.
 Instead it originates from Africa.
-It was transplanted to and established in North America after hundreds of years of trans-oceanic shipping.
-The cockroaches would stow away with cargo and passengers and were introduced to the continent as well as Antarctica and Greenland.
+It was transplanted to and established in North America during hundreds of years of trans-oceanic trade.
+The cockroaches would stow away on board and were introduced to the continent as well as Antarctica and Greenland.

 Their original habitat was warm and humid, but they have adapted to colder climates by remaining in warmer places such as buildings, warehouses and homes.
 They have also been able to reside in colder, but sheltered areas such as underground subways and sewers.